 Another – is there a human (or mitochondrial) homolog?
 If not, great target, since there won’t be cross-reactivity with the human homologs

 Interesting ones – involved in cell wall biosynthesis

+Gram negative producers

 Conclusion

 Despite recent advances in laboratory techniques (cite Harvey et al., a Sean Brady paper, maybe one of Nancy Kelleher’s efforts), experimental identification of novel antimicrobial compounds and of the BGC that encodes their synthesis lags behind the rate at which sequencing efforts identify BGCs.
 We used a purely bioinformatic technique to identify BGCs that may harbor self-resistance genes.
 Thus our technique provides guidance on the possible targets and modes of action of compounds produced by BCGs without experimental validation.
 Our method is generalizable since it can be applied to extract gene clusters from any class of natural products, which can be characterized by a core enzyme (DMATS (alkaloid),Trichodiene synthase (terpene) GGPPS (terpene)).
 It can also be used to identify potential clusters not only from bacterial origin, but also from fungal native hosts.
 Most importantly, it can be used to prioritize gene clusters harboring novel targets and encoding compounds with new mechanisms of action.
 Our catalog of PKS clusters provides a resource for potential antibiotics in reserve and could be used as a resource to explore novel clusters and novel targets when pathogen resistance occurs in the clinic.
 We have identified putative novel targets and orphan clusters harboring putative novel self-resistance genes.
 Many of the targets are specific for gram negative bacteria and they don’t have human orthologs which makes them ideal antibacterial targets for future characterization.